-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame sensor.
-The 200D has a resolution of 24 megapixel, whereas the 5D Mark II provides 21 MP.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in June 2017 and September 2008.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (5D Mark II) sensor.
+The 200D has a resolution of 24 megapixels, whereas the 5D Mark II provides 21 MP.

-The physical size and weight of the Canon 200D and the Canon 5D Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 200D and the Canon 5D Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is considerably larger (53 percent) than the Canon 200D.
 Moreover, the 5D Mark II is substantially heavier (88 percent) than the 200D.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.